AurumAcademy/netlify-aurumacademy/src/pages/classes/project-code.md

 Project Code is a creative programming course where you can learn how to code by making something awesome!

 Project Code will cover programming basics.
 Then we will delve into making a project of the student's choice.
 Project creation will be guided during lessons, but students are also encouraged to work outside of lessons.

-### Summary
-Target Age Range: 4th-6th, prior experience recommended but not required Target Class Size: 3 (will vary based on enrollment)

 ### Pricing
 * Cost: TBD